stevermeister/blog/blog/pages/wp-to-scully.md

 fs.copyFile(src, dest);
 ```

-**Important:** Scully ignores images by default (but not copy them yet), so to make it work and to get all handledRoutes for images, you need to register a 'dummy' image plugin, that will do nothing except letting know Scully that we gonna handle some extensions:
+**Important:** Scully ignores images by default (but doesn't copy them yet), so to make it work and to get all the handledRoutes for images, you just need to register a 'dummy' image plugin, that will do nothing but letting  Scully know that we're going to handle some extensions:

 ```typescript
 registerPlugin('fileHandler', 'png', async () => '');